 How do I select a cremation urn for ashes?

 There are many factors that come into play when selecting a cremation urn for ashes.
 The important thing is not to rush into any decisions too fast.
-This is one of the last acts of love you can do for your loved one and the urn that holds the last physical earthly elements is really a very sacred vessel.
-If the ashes of our own loved ones are not sacred , then what is sacred in this world.
-If you are having a hard time deciding on the perfect cremation urn for ashes, it might be wise to have other family members or even a friend join in on the decision.
-When selecting a cremation urn most people try to find a style of urn that reminds them of the deceased.
+This is one of the last acts of love you can perform for your loved one, and the urn that holds the last physical earthly elements is really a very sacred vessel.
+If you are having a hard time deciding on the perfect urn, it might be wise to have other family members or even a friend join in on the decision.
+When selecting an urn, most people try to find a style that reminds them of the deceased.
 Maybe it’s the style or maybe the person admired certain materials in their taste for art.
-However you choose usually you just know it when you see it.
+However you choose, usually you just know it when you see it.
 It can be a real gut feeling when you first see the right cremation urn and you just know this is the one.
 Consider your budget also when selecting a cremation urn for ashes.
-No one wants you to over extend your financial means when selecting a cremation urn.
+No one wants you to over-extend your financial means when making your selection.
 At Cremation Solutions we have grouped together many styles of cremation urns for ashes at many different price points, so that you can get an urn that is meaningful without breaking the bank.

-Why are their different sizes of cremation urns for ashes?
+Why are there different sizes of cremation urns for ashes?

-The general rule of thumb is for every pound of a persons total weight you will need one cubic inch of space but even very large people usually fit in a 200 cubic inch urn.
+The general rule of thumb in sizing is that for every pound of a person's total weight, you will need one cubic inch of space.
+However, even very large people usually fit in a 200 cubic inch urn.

 What is a scattering urn for ashes?

-Scattering urns are specially designed to hold the ashes and then easily disperse them back to the earth.
+Scattering urns are designed to hold ashes and then easily disperse them back to the earth.
 Scattering urns add dignity and comfort to the scattering process.
 Some scattering urns have a secondary function while others are biodegradable urns.
-Cremation Solutions has worlds largest selection of scattering urns.
+Cremation Solutions has the world's largest selection of scattering urns.
 We hope one will provide comfort to your family for this final act of love.

 How does a cremation urn for ashes open and close?

-The simple answer in that depends on the style and material of cremation urn.
-One way cremation urns open and close is with a threaded lid.
-This is more common in metal urns like brass and copper.
-Wood urns usually have a panel on the bottom that is fastened with screws.
-Some urns have a bung hole that is plugged with a plastic plug.
+This depends on the style and material of cremation urn.
+Some open and close with a threaded lid; this is more common in metal urns, like brass and copper.
+Wooden urns usually have a panel on the bottom that is fastened with screws.
+Some urns have a bung hole with a plastic plug.
 Some of our marble urns have a threaded bung hole.
-Ceramic urns for ashes may have a friction fitting lid that can be sealed with a bit of silicone sealent or a bug hole plug in the bottom.
+Ceramic urns for ashes may have a friction fitting lid that can be sealed with a bit of silicone sealent or a plug in the bottom.
 One key feature to a scattering urn is that it can be opened and closed with ease.
 Scattering urns are designed to easily disperse the ashes back into nature, so they are designed to be easily and thoroughly emptied.
 For added protection or just a permanent closure you can add some crazy glue or some clear silicone to the opening.

 Who will fill the cremation urn for ashes?

 Most families are very capable of filling the urn themselves.
 It is mechanically easy and can be therapeutic.
-However we understand that for some the task can be emotionally overbearing and that some outside help or just the support of a friend may be necessary to fill the cremation urn.
-The funeral home or crematory will usually give you the ashes in a temporary cardboard or plastic container.
-Inside the temory container provided by the funeral home or crematory, you will almost always find that the ashes are contained withen a plastic bag.
-The bag of ashes can usually be transfered right into the new urn without ever having to touch the ashes.
-If you give your funeral proffesional the urn they will gladly fill it for you.
+However, we understand that for some the task can be emotionally overwhelming and that some outside help or just the support of a friend may be necessary to fill the cremation urn.
+The funeral home or crematory will usually give you the ashes in a temporary cardboard or plastic container, within which is almost always a plastic bag containing the ashes.
+This bag of ashes can usually be transferred right into the new urn without ever having to touch the ashes.
+If you prefer, you may give your funeral professional the urn; they will gladly fill it for you.
 When outside help is not available and you are not comfortable filling the urn yourself, you may mail the ashes to Cremation Solutions and we will fill it for you.
-Always mail ashes by USPS regestered mail.
+Always mail ashes by USPS registered mail.

 Can I put other items inside the urn with the ashes?

 Personal items such as rings, wallets, letters, cards, photos and more can be added to the contents of the urn.
-Here at Cremation Solutions there is no wrong or right way to participate when it comes to cremation.
-Many people choose cremation in the first place because all of the freedoms that go along with the whole process.
-Cremation Solutions believes that what ever make you feel good is the right thing to do, when it comes the memorializing your loved one.
+We at Cremation Solutions believe there is no wrong or right way to participate when it comes to cremation.
+Many people choose cremation in the first place because of all of the freedoms that go along with the whole process.
+Cremation Solutions believes that what ever make you feel good is the right thing to do when it comes the memorializing your loved one.